 Dry Macular Degeneration

-The majority of people with macular degeneration have an early form of the condition and experience minimal visual loss.
+The majority of people with macular degeneration have an early form of the condition and experience minimal vision loss.
 For many of these people, macular degeneration will not progress to a more serious condition.

 In the early stages of macular degeneration, the transport of nutrients and wastes by the RPE slows down.
 As waste products accumulate under the retina, they form yellowish deposits called drusen.

 An eye doctor examining a patient at this stage may note the presence of these drusen, even though most people have no symptoms.
-When drusen have been noted on examination, monitoring will be needed over time, although most patients will not progress to develop visual loss.
+When drusen have been noted on examination, monitoring will be needed over time, although most patients will not progress to develop vision loss.
 Many people over the age of 60 will have some drusen.

 In the healthy retina, a layer of cells called the retinal pigment epithelium (RPE) supplies the photoreceptors with nutrients and pumps out the waste products created as the photoreceptors convert light into nerve signals.

-A portion of people with drusen may begin to experience mild visual loss.
+A portion of people with drusen may begin to experience mild vision loss.
 At this point, macular degeneration may progress in one of two ways.
 These two types of degeneration are known as the dry (atrophic) and the wet (exudative) forms of the disease.

 This retinal photograph shows numerous yellow drusen